LeonSering/leonsering/content/publication/sering-2021-convergence/index.md

 - article-journal
 publication: '*Mathematics of Operations Research (MOR)*'
 doi: 10.1287/moor.2022.1318
-abstract: '<p align="justify">The mathematical approaches for modeling dynamic traffic can roughly be divided into two categories: discrete packet routing models and continuous flow over time models.
+abstract: 'The mathematical approaches for modeling dynamic traffic can roughly be divided into two categories: discrete packet routing models and continuous flow over time models.
 Despite very vital research activities on models in both categories, the connection between these approaches was poorly understood so far.
 In this work